KNayabRasool/ek-demo/README.md

 # ek-demo
-This is the demo for Git &amp; Github class
+This is the demo for Git &amp; Github class.